vicfil/website1-1/readme.md

 This is my very first repo on GitHub ... yay ... :rocket:

-This is the second weeek of classs! :tada:
+This is the second week of class! :tada: